Just How Drunk is a .26 BAC?

 Cell Phones, Traffic Fatalities, and How the Law Works

-The National Highway Transportation Safety Administration (NHTSA) made a startling announcement last week that, if trends for the first half of the year hold for the remainder of the year, the United States may experience an 8% spike in traffic fatalities.
-This comes on the heels of several years of flat or declining numbers of...
+The National Highway Transportation Safety Administration (NHTSA) made a startling announcement last week: If trends for the first half of the year hold for the rest of it, the United States may experience an 8% spike in traffic fatalities.
+This comes on the heels of several years of flat or declining numbers of victims on...

 Can the Producers of “Legal Highs” be Sued Successfully?